nicolas-levi-valensi/posture_control/README.md

 Existing posture classes are present in [Assets/datasets_records](Assets/datasets_records).

-The *.csv files are not necessary for the controller as the model is pretrained but the labels corresponding to the model output have to be corresponding.
+The *.csv files are not necessary for the controller as the model is pretrained but the labels have to correspond to the model output.
 The model output is trained with the *.csv files sorted alphabetically.

 Escape key while focused on OpenCV video output window to end the process by default (key code 27).